Trans-Siberian Tour – The Epic Adventure

 Transfer to railway station after breakfast.
 Depart a little after 10am.

-Evening arrival in Kazan around 21:25.
-Meet driver and transfer to a comfortable 3* hotel in the city center of Kazan, staying one night.
+Evening arrival in Kazan around 21:30.
+Meet driver and transfer to a comfortable 3* hotel in the city center, staying one night.
 (B)

 Kazan | Train to Moscow

-Arrive Moscow (Kazanskaya station) in the morning around 09:30.
+Arrive Moscow (Kazanskaya station) at 09:30am.
 Meet driver on station platform.
 Transfer to centrally located 3* hotel, staying one night.
 Freshen up before afternoon guided city tour.

-Enjoy a terrific informative three-hour guided orientation tour of Moscow.
+Enjoy a great informative three-hour guided orientation tour of Moscow.

 All our guides have their own personal itineraries and will visit many of the main sites, including: Tverskaya street and it’s important buildings, Manezhnaya square, Marshal Zhukov monument, Lubyanka (former KGB building), Aleksandrovsky Gardens and of course the Red Square, St. Basil Cathedral and the Cathedral of Christ the Saviour.